 If you’d like to try something traditional, try one of these:

 Most of the restaurants and cafes have cake stands with various sweets and you’ll find ice cream stalls all around the old town for something on the go.
-My advice is to avoid cheesecakes.
-I’ve yet to find a proper cheesecake in Montenegro, the bases are too sticky and the fillings are just mock cream.

 If you’re looking for breakfast or you’re on a budget, the best place to head is to a bakery (pekara) and grab a burek.
 Burek is a pastry that’s filled with meat, cheese, spinach or potato.
 Although people usually have it with yogurt for breakfast, it’s good any time of day and at around €1.30 each, they’re a cheap meal.